-This certificate is a total of 6 credits—2 credits per summer.
-Our current credit rate is $1,262/credit.
+This certificate is a total of 6 credits — 2 credits per summer.
+Our current credit rate is $1,262/credit and we anticipate a slight increase for 2024.
 Scholarships are available.

 This three-year program takes place in July during Summer at STM.
 Each summer the program meets for two weeks, Monday through Friday, with morning faculty presentations and discussion based on assigned readings and an afternoon practicum in spiritual guidance/spiritual direction.